Scripps podiatrists diagnose and treat lower leg, ankle and foot problems that can result in chronic or acute pain and restrict mobility.

-Scripps offers patients the choice of more podiatrists than any other health care provider in San Diego.
-This selection of podiatric medical options — combined with expertise of multidisciplinary teams of orthopedists, endocrinologists and other clinicians at Scripps — ensures that patients receive the most appropriate treatment.
+Scripps offers patients expert podiatric care throughout San Diego County.
+Our expert physicians and providers offer a wide selection of podiatric medical options and work in collaboration with multidisciplinary teams of orthopedists, endocrinologists and other clinicians at Scripps to ensure that patients receive the most appropriate treatment.
 Scripps Clinic foot doctors are also highly skilled in the latest treatments for foot, ankle and lower leg wounds that require specialized care and medical management.

 Scripps podiatrists strive to help all patients stay in the game, whether they are elite athletes, weekend warriors or everyday people simply looking to eliminate painful foot and ankle conditions that can occur as we age.

 Scripps podiatrists offer care for all types of conditions that affect the foot and ankle.

 Podiatric foot and ankle injuries and conditions treated at Scripps include:

 - Achilles tendonitis — inflammation of the Achilles tendon at the back of the ankle above the heel of the foot.

 - Arthritis of the foot and ankle — inflammation of one or more of the multiple joints in the foot and ankle.

 - Athlete’s foot — a skin infection of the feet caused by fungus.